karaposu/string2dict/README.md

 # String2Dict

-## Overview

-`String2Dict` is a Python class designed to transform complex strings into Python dictionaries.
+`string2dict` is a Python library designed to transform complex strings into Python dictionaries.
 It is particularly useful when working with text-based outputs from language models (LLMs) that need to be parsed into valid JSON objects or Python dictionaries.
 This class provides functionality for cleaning, sanitizing, and parsing such text data efficiently.

-## Main Use Case

-The primary use case for `String2Dict` is to process outputs from Large Language Models (LLMs) like GPT-3/4 and convert them into valid JSON objects.
 Since LLMs often return data with extra characters, formatting inconsistencies, or embedded code markers, it can be challenging to directly parse the output into JSON or dictionaries. `String2Dict` aims to simplify this process by handling common formatting issues and providing a robust parsing mechanism.

 ## Key Features